Scribe (rapper): Personal struggles and addictions

 In 2011, in an interview on Campbell Live, Scribe described how he became addicted to drugs, alcohol and gambling between 2005 and 2007 following lacklustre sales of his second album, "Rhyme Book".
 His addiction led to his family denying him access to money.
 He decided to pawn off the platinum awards he had won with his debut album.

 In November 2011 Scribe was arrested in Wellington for disorder and released after being formally warned.
 Scribe said his arrest was illegal, but he admitted he was "dissing" the police but that "their ego couldn't handle it".

 Following the assault on cricketer Jesse Ryder in late March 2013, Scribe took to Twitter, implying that Ryder was somehow responsible because his behaviour was not "humble" enough for someone visiting Christchurch.
 He further noted that "Cantabrians don't beat people up for no reason."
 Scribe's comments were widely vilified on Twitter and numerous blogs, with many posters alluding to Scribe's role in the violent, unprovoked assault on Phil Armstrong in 2004 as further evidence that he condones violence.
 Ryder later jokingly thanked Scribe for his "support".

-In August 2018, Scribe was imprisoned for two months after breaching his curfew and performed in Motueka.
+In August 2018, Scribe was imprisoned for two months after breaching his curfew by performing in Motueka.
 He was released on 29 October.
 He was later due in court on 13 December for methamphetamine possession and breach of protection order.